Br1sbane/test02/content/blog/Blockchain_in_a_nutshell.md

 Participants in the network can view the data only if they have a special decryption key granted by the data owner.
 This makes a blockchain **highly secure**.

 ![](../images/post-img.jpg)
+In a nutshell, blockchain is the solution we have been waiting for for so long.
+And it can address main pain points within the HR work.